Accused serial rapist and killer undetected working as cop

 Schubert and law enforcement officers refocused their attention on the case two years ago on the 40th anniversary of the first known attack.

-But until a week ago, DeAngelo, who lived in a neatly kept home in the Citrus Heights suburb where many of the attacks went down and where he was caught stealing, was not in their sites.
+But until a week ago, DeAngelo , who lived in a neatly kept home in the Citrus Heights suburb where many of the attacks went down and where he was caught stealing, was not in their sights.

 A break in the case and the arrest came together in “light speed” during the past six days, Schubert said, though authorities refused to reveal what pointed to DeAngelo.